-European studies have reported that the abundance of Cystoseira typically decreases across pollution gradients and the genus is absent from highly polluted sites where turbidity and sedientation are greater (Díez et al., 1999; Arévalo et al., 2007).
+European studies have reported that the abundance of Bifurcaria bifurcata typically decreases across pollution gradients and the genus is absent from highly polluted sites where turbidity and sedientation are greater (Díez et al., 1999).
 Early life stages are likely to be more sensitive to sedimentation than adult plants which may, depending on the deposition regime, float above the layer of sediment.
+Early life stages of macroalgae may be more sensitive than adult plants.
 Irving et al., (2009) found that survival of Cystoseira barbata germlings was negatively impacted (approximately 83% mortality) when exposed to thin layers of sediments (approximately 8.5 g per petri dish) while Moss et al., (1973) found that growth of zygotes of Himanthalia elongata were inhibited by a layer of silt 1-2 mm thick and that attachment on silt was insecure.